 - Fresh Homemade Yogurt: Use fresh homemade curd for the best results.
 But you can definitely use store-bought yogurt to make this lassi.
 Make sure it's fresh and is not sour or stale.

-- Full-fat Yogurt: The higher fat content yogurt makes the lassi rich and creamy.
-Low-fat yogurt also can be used, but I recommend whole milk yogurt for the best results.
+- Full-fat Yogurt: The higher fat content in yogurt makes the lassi rich and creamy.
+While low-fat yogurt can be used, I recommend whole milk yogurt for the best results.

-- Flavorings for Sweet Lassi: You can add either cardamom powder or rose water or even both of these ingredients to flavor up the sweet lassi.
+- Flavorings for Sweet Lassi: You can add either cardamom powder or rose water or even both of these ingredients to flavor up.
 You can also add a few saffron strands if you prefer.

 - Consistency: The consistency of the lassi can be adjusted according to your preference.
-The consistency of this sweet lassi recipe is neither too thick nor too thin.
-For a thick, creamy lassi, add less milk (or water) or skip adding it.
+This sweet lassi recipe has a balanced consistency, neither too thick nor too thin.
+For a thicker, creamier lassi, add less milk (or water) or skip it entirely.
 For a thinner consistency, add more water (or milk).

-- Vegan: Use plant-based yogurt like almond milk yogurt, coconut milk yogurt, and unsweetened almond milk to make this lassi vegan.
+- Vegan: To make this lassi vegan, use plant-based yogurt such as almond milk yogurt or coconut milk yogurt, and unsweetened almond milk.

 - Sweeteners: Raw cane sugar is the preferred choice of sweetener.
 However, you can use any sweetener you prefer.